shanemadden/factorio-deadlock-crating/README.md

 **Tech/migration.** DCM use tiers of technology 1-3 to unlock stacking/crating recipes and also the tiered machines themselves.
-You can specify these as the required tech to unlock your own stacked things if you like (see table below).
+You can specify these as the required tech to unlock your own crates if you like (see table below).
 If you add your items to DSB or DCM technologies and then change them later, or remove anything that they provide, **you are responsible for your own migrations**.
 See DCM’s migrations folders for an example.